SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

 If possible check the contribution task and confirm that a moving done step was forgotten.

 It is possible to reuse the same task with a different assignee

+Delete Above Selected File button deletes the selected file on the right window